Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Experiments and Results

 \subsubsection{Testing}

-We tested our models from single agent training and multi-agent training on various room dimensions with $500$ episodes evaluated per experiment, where the task difficulty level is set as $\epsilon = 0.3$.
-We also demonstrated the scalability of the trained model with ACEMSL, where multiple drones are spawned at the start area.
-The success rate and the mean time steps to reach with a different number of drones on various room dimensions are listed in Table \ref{tests}.
-As the room dimensions increase, the success rate drops, and the required time steps to reach the target increase as well.
-On the other hand, deploying more drones helps increase the success rate and reduce the required time steps to reach the target, which illustrates the advantages of using a visual drone swarm for target search.
-However, the scale of the swarm is constrained by the size of the room (the success rate drops from 75.4\% to 63.8\% in Table \ref{tests} when 3 drones are deployed in the room of $5m\times 5m \times 3m$) since there is a higher chance of the drones crashing into one another if too many drones are flying within a small room.
+We tested our models from single-agent and multi-agent training on various room dimensions with $500$ episodes evaluated per experiment, where the {TDL} is set as $\epsilon = 0.3$.
+We also demonstrated the scalability of the trained model with ACEMSL, where multiple drones are spawned {in} the start area.
+The {SR} and the mean {TTR with different number} of drones on various room dimensions are listed in Table \ref{tests}.
+As the room dimensions increase, the {SR} drops, and the required time steps to reach the target increase.
+On the other hand, deploying more drones helps increase the {SR} and reduce the required time steps to reach the target, which illustrates the advantages of using a visual drone swarm for target search.
+However, the scale of the swarm is constrained by the size of the room (the {SR} drops from 75.4\% to 63.8\% in Table \ref{tests} when 3 drones are deployed in the room of $5m\times 5m \times 3m$) since there is a higher chance of the drones crashing into one another if too many drones are flying within a small room.